-This program is located at the Tennessee College of Applied Technology - Crump - Henderson-Chester Technology Center (Instructional Service Center), 1449 White Avenue, Henderson, TN 38340, (731) 989-0095
+This program is located at the Henderson-Chester County Instructional Service Center, 1449 White Avenue, Henderson, TN 38340, (731) 989-0095

-HEATING, VENTILATION, AIR CONDITIONING & REFRIGERATION
+HEATING, VENTILATION, AIR CONDITIONING AND REFRIGERATION

-The Heating, Ventilation, Air Conditioning & Refrigeration Technology program provides instruction in techniques, skills, and technical information necessary for entry-level employment.
+The Heating, Ventilation, Air Conditioning and Refrigeration program provides instruction in techniques, skills, and technical information necessary for entry-level employment.

-Students will be trained in installation troubleshooting, and repairing both commercial and residential air-conditioning and refrigeration units.
+Students will be trained in installation, troubleshooting, and repairing both commercial and residential air-conditioning and refrigeration units.